Matrix Decomposition and Applications: Application: Rank-One and Rank-Two Update/Downdate

-Updating linear systems after low-rank modifications of the system matrix is widespread in machine learning, statistics, and many other fields.
-However, it is well known that this update can lead to serious instabilities in the presence of round-off error \citep{seeger2004low}.
-If the system matrix is positive definite, it is almost always possible to use a representation based on the Cholesky decomposition which is much more numerically stable.
-We will shortly provide the proof for this rank one update/downdate via Cholesky decomposition in this section.
+Updating linear systems after low-rank modifications of the system matrix is a common procedure in fields such as machine learning, statistics, and more \citep{lu2021rigorous}.
+For example, when computing the least squares solution using Cholesky decomposition (see Section~\ref{section:application-ls-qr}), we may want to add or remove one or more data points from the data matrix $\bA$ and the observed data vector $\by$ (that is, to add or delete a row in both $\bA$ and $\by$) in order to analyze the performance of the updated system.
+However, it is well known that such updates can become numerically unstable in the presence of round-off errors \citep{seeger2004low}.
+If the system matrix is positive definite, a more numerically stable approach involves using a representation based on the Cholesky decomposition.
+In this section, we will provide a proof of the rank-one update/downdate using Cholesky decomposition.